-'COSMO SKIN' products are of the Opposer's, thereby deceiving the public and defrauding the Opposer of its legitimate trade hence, Respondent-Applicant is guilty of unfair competition as provided in Section 168.3 of R.A.
-No. 8293.
+appearance of the products of the Opposer, which would be likely to influence purchasers to believe that the 'COSMO AND DEVICE' products are of the Opposer's, thereby deceiving the public and defrauding the Opposer of its legitimate trade hence, Respondent-Applicant is guilty of unfair competition under R.A.
+No. 8293, x x x.

 "5.
-Respondent-Applicant, in adopting the trademark 'COSMO SKIN' for its products is likely to cause confusion, mistake, or deception as regards its affiliation, connection, or association with the Opposer, or as to the origin, sponsorship, or approval of its products by the Opposer, for which it is liable for false designation or origin, false description or representation under Section 169 of R.A.
-No. 8293."
+Respondent-Applicant, in adopting the trademark 'COSMO SKIN' for its products is likely to cause confusion, mistake, or deception as regards its affiliation, connection, or association with the Opposer, or as to the origin, sponsorship, or approval of its products by the Opposer, for which it is liable for false designation or origin, false description or representation under R.A.
+No. 8293, x x x."